KevinBelknap/e-commerce/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. InstaLll the dependencies.
+2. Install the dependencies.
 3. npm install
 4. Create a .env file in the root directory of the project.
 5. In the .env file, add your MySQL username, password, and database name in the following format:
   DB_USER=<your-username>
   DB_PASSWORD=<your-password>
   DB_NAME=<your-database-name>

-Use thE schema.sql file in the db folder to create the database using MySQL shell commands.

-Seed the database with test data.
+6. Seed the database with test data.

-npm run seed
+7. npm run seed

-Start The server.

-bash

-npm start
+8. npm start

-The server should now be running on http://localhost:3001.
+9. The server should now be running on http://localhost:3001.

 ## Usage